Registration is open!

 Tax Deduction for Educational Expenses

 Treasury Regulation §1.162-5 permits an income tax deduction for educational expenses undertaken to: (1) maintain or improve skills in one’s employment or other trade or business, or (2) meet express requirements of an employer or a law imposed as a condition for retention of employment, job status, or rate of compensation.

-We will send a confirmation letter to you by email from our Wisconsin office when we process your registration.
-It will include details on the dates and times of the course.
-If you do not receive a confirmation letter after two weeks, contact Tax Insight at 608 831-1040 (or email: [email protected]) to confirm your registration.
+We will send a confirmation letter to you by email when we process your registration.
+It will include details on the date(s) and times of the course.
+If you do not receive a confirmation letter within two weeks of registering, contact Wisconsin Annual Tax Courses at 608 831-1040 (or email: [email protected]) to confirm your registration.

-NEW Registration fees are NON-REFUNDABLE because a workbook will be mailed to each on-line registrant.
-Requests to TRANSFER a registration to another person or a different class will be accommodated if possible.
-These transfers must be completed one week prior to the scheduled session and are subject to availability of alternative sessions.
+Webinar registration fees are NON-REFUNDABLE because a workbook will be mailed at the time of registration.
+Requests to transfer a registration to another person or a different class will be accommodated for webinars and in-person sessions.
+These transfers must be completed one week prior to the scheduled session and are subject to the availability of alternative sessions.
 To cancel an in-person registration and receive a refund, you must contact our office at least 7 days before a schedule course.
 There are no refunds for cancellations less than 7 days before a course.